pallets-eco/wtforms/docs/fields.rst

 fields, so that a form can be composed of multiple re-usable components or more complex data structures such as lists and nested objects can be represented.

-.. autoclass:: FormField(form_class, default field arguments)
+.. autoclass:: FormField(form_class, default field arguments, separator='-')

     FormFields are useful for editing child objects or enclosing multiple related forms on a page which are submitted and validated together.
 While